Learn more about the Resting Heart Rate (RHR) measurements taken by the Oura Ring.

 Resting heart rate is an indicator of both long and short-term health.

-- In the short term, a high RHR can indicate behaviors you have control over, such as internal stress, eating patterns, or exercise habits.
+- In the short term, a high RHR can indicate behaviors you can control, such as internal stress, eating patterns, or exercise habits.
 These can be positive or negative, depending on the context.
 For example, completing a difficult workout is a positive precursor to an elevated RHR.
-Meanwhile, undergoing mental distress from work is generally viewed as a negative source of rises in RHR.
+Meanwhile, undergoing mental distress from work is generally viewed as a negative source of rises in RHR

 A Lower RHR is a Good Sign